 - Hot Module Replacement (HMR) refers to a technique where code running in the browser is patched on the fly without requiring a full page refresh.
 When an application contains complex state, restoring it can be difficult without HMR or a similar solution.

 - Linting relates to the process in which code is statically analyzed for a series of user-defined issues.
 These issues can range from discovering syntax errors to enforcing code-style.
-Whilst linting is by definition limited in its capabilities, a linter is invaluable for helping with early error discovery and enforcing code consistency.
+While linting is by definition limited in its capabilities, a linter is invaluable for helping with early error discovery and enforcing code consistency.

 - Loader performs a transformation that accepts a source and returns transformed source.
 It can also skip processing and perform a check against the input instead.
 Through configuration, a loader targets a subset of modules, often based on the module type or location.
-A loader only acts on a single module at a time whereas a plugin can act on mulitple files.
+A loader only acts on a single module at a time whereas a plugin can act on multiple files.

 - Asset is a general term for the media and source files of a project that are the raw material used by webpack in building a bundle.

-- Source maps describe the mapping between the original source code and the generated code, allowing browsers to provide a better debugging experience.
+- Source maps describe the mapping between the source code and the generated code, allowing browsers to provide a better debugging experience.
 For example, running ES2015 code through Babel generates completely new ES5 code.
 Without a source map, a developer would lose the link from where something happens in the generated code and where it happens in the source code.
 The same is true for style sheets when they run through a pre or post-processor.

 - Bundle is the result of bundling.
 Bundling involves processing the source material of the application into a final bundle that is ready to use.
 A bundler can generate more than one bundle.